 Notes: Dependent variable is cumulative earnings 1999-2007 over 1999 earnings.
 Sample is given at top of the column (as of 1999).
 Estimation by least squares with worker and period fixed effects.
-Robust standard errors clustered at the 1999 firm level in parentheses. , and indicate significance at the 10 %, 5% and 1% levels respectively.
+Robust standard errors clustered at the 1999 firm level in parentheses. \, \\ and \\\ indicate significance at the 10 %, 5% and 1% levels respectively.

-The results for different occupations in Table 12 should be interpreted with some caution given the different sample sizes and that few coefficients are precisely estimated.
-As it stands, however, occupations in which women tend to suffer relatively high losses compared to men are at the low end and in the middle of the pay distribution; the largest point estimates for the Female interaction coefficient are obtained for clerks, operators, and laborers.
-In contrast, the gender earnings differential for the high-paying manager and professionals occupations is positive, though not precisely estimated.
+The results for different occupations in Table 12 should be interpreted with caution given the different sample sizes and that few coefficients are precisely estimated.
+As it stands, however, occupations in which women tend to suffer relatively high losses compared to men are at the low end and in the middle of the pay distribution (the lowest point estimates on the Female interaction coefficient are for laborers, crafts workers, clerks, and operators).
+In contrast, the gender earnings differential for the high-paying managers is positive, though not precisely estimated.
+Note, however, that the analysis in Table 12 is not identical to other approaches seeking evidence on the importance of family friendliness.
+Specifically, Kleven, Landais, and Sogaard (2018) show in the case of Denmark that after their first child is born women have a significantly lower probability to be manager than men.
+This is evidence on occupational choice after the first child is born.
+In contrast, column (1) in Table 12 shows that conditional on being a manager in the initial year of the sample, the effect of trade exposure on subsequent earnings of women is not more detrimental than it is for trade-exposed men even though generally, women move more strongly than men towards family activities during this period.
+Both results shed additional light on the role that family friendliness plays for gender inequality.

 In sum, our analysis shows within-occupation effects rather than between-occupation sorting is key for our finding of gender differentials in labor market and family responses to import competition.
-Furthermore, we find the strongest evidence for gender earnings differentials for lower-skilled workers.
+Furthermore, we find the stronger evidence for gender earnings differentials for lower-skilled workers.
 This is confirmed by examining the gender difference by level of education.
-Women's earnings losses due to trade exposure compared to men tend to be highest for high-school educated and lowest for college-educated workers, see Appendix E. This suggests that opportunity cost considerations matter in addition to the central importance of children for the gender earnings differential, especially for lower skilled worker groups.
-That the gender differential tends to be stronger for lower-earning workers suggests that income levels may matter even though personal income is unaffected by exposure to trade, as we have shown above.
-The following examines the role of partner income for our results.
+Women's earnings losses due to trade exposure compared to men tend to be highest for high-school educated and lowest for college-educated workers (see Table A-10, Appendix E).
+This suggests that opportunity cost considerations matter in addition to the central importance of children for the gender earnings differential, especially for lower skilled worker groups.
+Thus, income levels may matter even though personal income is unaffected by exposure to trade, as we have shown above.
+The following extends this analysis by examining the role of partner income for our results.